lukeocodes/code-flow/README.md

 ## Configure the Nexmo Number Callback

 The callback endpoint is expecting POST-JSON which can be set in the [account level settings][3].
-Configure the webhook to `https://<your-app-name>.herokuapp.com/api`.
+Configure the webhook for your number to go to `https://<your-app-name>.herokuapp.com/api`.

 [1]: <https://dashboard.nexmo.com/your-numbers>
 [2]: <https://heroku.com/deploy>